-Originally built to serve as the port for the City of Lancaster, Glasson provides harbourage for seagoing cargo ships, fishing boats, yachts and canal boats, the latter via the adjoining Lancaster canal.
-It is the attractiveness of its setting and the interest inherent in its varied maritime activities makes Glasson Dock a popular destination for visitors by land and sea.
+Originally built to serve as the port for the City of Lancaster, Glasson Dock provides harbourage for seagoing cargo ships, fishing boats, yachts and canal boats, the latter via the adjoining Lancaster canal.
+The attractiveness of its setting and the interest inherent in its varied maritime activities makes Glasson Dock a popular destination for visitors by land and sea.

 The sailing club occupies a site at Fishnet Point, beside the dock entrance.
-The site contains a warm, licensed clubhouse with lounge, bar, games room, free WiFi, changing rooms, toilets and showers.
+The site contains a warm licensed clubhouse with lounge, bar, changing rooms, toilets & showers and free WiFi.

-Cruising destinations include the other Lancashire rivers: the Wyre and Ribble, North Wales,the Isle of Man, Barrow, Ravenglass and Whitehaven.
-These are all within a day’s sailing from Glasson in suitable conditions.
+Cruising destinations include the other Lancashire rivers: the Wyre and Ribble, also North Wales,the Isle of Man, Barrow, Ravenglass and Whitehaven.
+These are all within a day’s sail from Glasson.
 A popular weekend sail is across Morecambe Bay to Piel Island.
 Longer cruises go to such places as Ireland and Western Scotland.
 Cruises in company are organised and these give an opportunity for the less experienced to put to sea knowing that advice and assistance are nearby if needed.

 A programme of social events is held in the clubhouse which is open throughout the year.
 There are camping and caravaning facilities on the site for members, who are drawn from a wide area and make use of these when coming to attend social functions or to work on their boats.
 All in all it’s a rare weekend when there’s nothing going on at Glasson Sailing Club.